What is BRC?

 BRC8 Attention

-• The claim that an allergen is possibly present in a product is only allowed if it can be demonstrated, by means of a risk assessment, that cross-contamination during the production process cannot be excluded.
+• The claim that an allergen is possibly present in a product is only allowed if it can be demonstrated, by means of a risk assessment, that during the production process cannot be excluded.
 The purpose of this condition is to limit the use of this type of claim;

 • Monitoring the presence of birds is part of the pest control program.